The WellSpan Stroke Care Continuum

 - Medical care and support

-WellSpan York Hospital, WellSpan Gettysburg Hospital and WellSpan Ephrata Community Hospital are all recognized nationally as Primary Stroke Centers by the Joint Commission.
-WellSpan York Hospital is the only hospital in York and Adams counties with neurovascular intervention capabilities, making it the preferred regional referral center for stroke care.
+WellSpan York Hospital, WellSpan Gettysburg Hospital, WellSpan Good Samaritan Hospital and WellSpan Ephrata Community Hospital are all recognized nationally as Primary Stroke Centers by the Joint Commission.
+WellSpan York Hospital is the only hospital in York and Adams counties with neuroendovascular intervention capabilities, making it the preferred regional referral center for stroke care.

-WellSpan Gettysburg Hospital and WellSpan Ephrata Community Hospital patients have access to advanced, comprehensive, high quality care via telemedicine with WellSpan York Hospital.
+Patients at WellSpan Gettysburg Hospital and WellSpan Ephrata Community Hospital have access to advanced, high quality care via telemedicine with WellSpan York Hospital.
 Many interventions can be done locally with the emergency department physicians and neurologists communicating via telemedicine.
-When interventional procedures are necessary, the patient is transferred to WellSpan York Hospital.
+When neuroendovascular procedures are necessary, the patient is transferred to WellSpan York Hospital.

 Many stroke patients may require additional care following discharge from an acute care hospital.
 WellSpan offers a variety of resources to help meet those needs.